Like many people, my first attempts at budgeting were a complete failure.

 I don’t know about you, but every month is different for me.
-In a month where several friends have birthdays, I might spend more money on eating out.
-But in a month where I’m staying home most nights, by grocery budget might go up.
+In a month when several friends have birthdays, I might spend more money on eating out.
+But in a month where I’m staying home most nights, my grocery budget might go up.

 Just know that it’s okay for your budget to adapt to whatever is going on in your life at the time.

 The other problem people have is that when they go over budget in one category, they think their whole budget is shot.
 That’s not the case at all!

 Listen, we all have a finite amount of money to spend each month.
 But it’s okay if you don’t end up spending it exactly as you thought you would on the first of the month.